Zeta E-1

 Project Concept:

-The idea behind this design arose from a personal interest in exploring and developing in three major areas.
+The idea behind this design arose from an interest in exploring and developing in three major areas:

-1) Learning Blender as a versatile tool for developing ideas while improving my 3D modeling, animation and rendering skills with a single project.
+1) Learning Blender as a versatile tool for iterating ideas while improving my 3D modeling, animation and rendering skills with a single project.

 2) Gaining a better understanding of shape language for vehicles by designing my own concept car.